Why you in charge = happier chihuahua

 Despite their size, Chihuahuas can be feisty and often appear to have little or no fear.
 They make fantastic watch dogs and are excellent at protecting their people and their space.

 In previous articles, we have looked at some of the issues around some of the less desirable of chihuahua behaviours, like furniture guarding and aggression towards visitors.
 But why is your chihuahua behaving in this way?

 Like all dogs, chihuahuas are pack animals and accept and need a hierarchy, that is a pecking order of importance.
 It is where your chihuahua perceives he is within this pecking order that can determine his behaviour.

 This may be silly to us as we know we are in charge, after all we decided when they eat, go out for a walk and we take them to the vet when they are ill.
 But if for some reason your chihuahua has a different view of things this can lead to some of the behaviours that give these awesome and intelligent dogs a bad reputation.

-If your chihuahua perceives that the pack leader is weak or worse there isn’t one he is, by his nature, hardwired to step up to the plate and take on the roll.
+If your chihuahua perceives that the pack leader or guardian is weak or worse there isn’t one he is, by his nature, hardwired to step up to the plate and take on the roll.
 This is where you will start to see some of the behaviours we have talked about before.

 He won’t expect to be moved from the sofa because he is the boss and he has the right to sleep where he wants.
 He will pull on the lead because he is, in fact, leading the pack on the walk.